The history of Cheese cannabis strains

-Dessert lovers even get the chance to savor the richness with Blueberry Cheesecake.
+Dessert lovers even get the chance to savor the richness with Blue Cheese feminized.
 The smooth and silky flavor of your favorite snack takes the edge off the stinky fragrance, which sometimes takes a bit of getting used to.

 As your Cheese weed plant develops and produces chunky nugs, potent trichomes cover their surface.
 Expect a relaxing and blissful buzz to send you off to dreamland when you puff on this stuff.
 Some medicinal smokers report help with pain, anxiety, and depression.